Generalized cold-atom simulators for vacuum decay

+(temporarily ignoring inhomogeneous modes).
+The resulting energy eigenstates have the species either in phase or in antiphase, corresponding to the true and false vacua, with the population imbalance in the latter given by

-It is straightforward to prepare the false vacuum state by applying a strong, far-detuned radio-frequency field to a pure-$\ket{\down}$ or pure-$\ket{\up}$ condensate, adiabatically varying the detuning until the desired population imbalance is achieved~\cite{Note3}.
-After allowing the system to evolve for some time, the relative phase is then imaged by using a radio-frequency pulse to convert it into a density contrast between true- and false-vacuum regions.
-This contrast is imaged with an efficiency of $\sqrt{1-z^2}$, which is $\sim70\%$ for our example system.
-Analyzing these snapshots over many runs then allows one to extract interesting physical quantities such as the decay rate.
+Starting from a pure-$\ket{\up}$ condensate with large positive detuning (or pure-$\ket{\down}$ with large negative detuning), one can thus initialize a false vacuum with arbitrary $z$ by adiabatically varying $\delta$.
+We then replace the strong, constant coupling with the weak, modulated coupling required for pseudorelativistic dynamics.
+After allowing the system to evolve for some time, $\varphi$ is converted via a radio-frequency pulse into a density contrast between true- and false-vacuum regions, and imaged with an efficiency of $\sqrt{1-z^2}\approx70\%$.
+Analyzing snapshots from many runs then allows one to extract quantities like the decay rate.

-\textbf{\emph{Lattice simulations.}}---We test our predictions with semiclassical lattice simulations, using the full time-dependent Hamiltonian~\eqref{eq:hamiltonian} to evolve the atomic fields $\psi_i$.
-These simulations capture the nonclassical nature of the system by including vacuum fluctuations in the initial conditions.
-The fields are then evolved forward in real time by numerically integrating the classical equations of motion.
-By repeating this for an ensemble of initial conditions, we obtain a semiclassical approximation to the behavior of the system, commonly referred to as the `truncated Wigner approximation'~\cite{Blakie:2008vka,Braden:2018tky}.
+\textbf{\emph{Lattice simulations.}}---We test our predictions with semiclassical lattice simulations, using the time-dependent Hamiltonian~\eqref{eq:hamiltonian} to evolve $\psi_\down,\psi_\up$.
+We model the quantum nature of the system by including vacuum fluctuations in the initial state, which we evolve in real time by numerically integrating the classical equations of motion.
+Repeating this for an ensemble of initial states gives a semiclassical approximation of the system's behavior, known as the `truncated Wigner approximation'~\cite{Blakie:2008vka,Braden:2018tky}.

+These simulations provide detailed dynamical information, complementing insights from Euclidean calculations, and revealing a wealth of new observables such as bubble clustering~\cite{Pirvu:2021roq}, precursors~\cite{Pirvu:2023plk}, and time-dependent decay rates~\cite{Batini:2023zpi,Pirvu:2024ova,Pirvu:2024nbe} that are otherwise inaccessible, but could have important theoretical and observational implications.
+Both the real-time (simulation-based) and imaginary-time (Euclidean) approaches make assumptions and approximations~\cite{Coleman:1977py,Callan:1977pt,Blakie:2008vka} that ultimately must be empirically tested and calibrated against experiments.
+This comparison between simulations, Euclidean methods, and our proposed analog experiments has the potential to advance our understanding of vacuum decay, with wide-ranging impact across cosmology and high-energy physics.